 What not to flush

-Drains are not trash cans and the sewer system and treatment plant can’t handle chemicals or trash.
+Drains are not trash cans and the wastewater system and treatment plant can’t handle chemicals or trash.
 Chemicals can harm the treatment plant or environment and trash can cause sewer back-ups and overflows.

 Do not dump any of the following down the drain.